PASTAplus/PEP/peps/pep-9.md

 Both the `service.xml` file and EML metadata use the same XML `<access>` element structure, allowing use of the same ACR processor to determine authorization.
 In both cases, ACRs allowing access to resources must be explicitly granted, otherwise the resource request is denied.

 For ezEML, there is an implicit **write** permission for the owner of a resource.
 In this case, the owner is identified through the IdP identifier provided through the PASTA authentication token.
 Resources are held in filesystem directories that map to the owner's identifier and only the owner of the directory may create or modify resources within it.
-There is exception to this rule where the owner of the resource may grant temporary **write** access to another user of ezEML, enabling collaboration.
+There is an exception to this rule where the owner of the resource may grant temporary **write** access to another user of ezEML, enabling collaboration.
 This process, however, does not provide permanent access to the resource and is revoked when the proxy user completes their actions.

 ## Issue Statement